a8s287/applicationProject/shoopingWeb/myproject.md

 ## Introduction of this project

 This is a website which can buying and selling goods online.</br>
-All of the front-end programs are reference by [ThemeHunt](https://themehunt.com/item/1527068-tmart-minimal-ecommerce-html5-template).
+All of the front-end programs are refering by [ThemeHunt](https://themehunt.com/item/1527068-tmart-minimal-ecommerce-html5-template).

 LINK: [Raw Code](tmart.rar)